Last updated on July 7th, 2019 at 01:53 pm

 The trust deed changes the legal ownership of a property.
 It can (and should) be protected at the land registry and can be enforced in court..

 Once the declaration of trust is finalised, you should give your conveyancer the original completed and signed, but undated, deed before completion of the purchase.
-The conveyancer will then arrange to have the deed dated on the date of completion and registered against the title at the land registry when they register the purchase.
-If it is not registered, future purchasers will not be aware that someone else may have an interest in the property.
+The conveyancer will then arrange to have the deed dated on the date of completion and a restriction entered on the title register of the property when they register the purchase.

 As the document is a deed this means that each signature must be witnessed by any independent person over the age of 18 and unconnected with the parties (i.e. not a family member).
 The witnesses signs and adds their name, address and occupation directly underneath the signature of the party they are witnessing.